Africa has the highest teen pregnancy rates in the world.

 - Know what Emergency contraception is and where to get it.

-HPV or the Human Papilloma virus is an STD that causes cervical cancer.
-There is no antibiotic to cure it, because it is a virus.
+HPV or Human Papillomavirus is an STD that causes cervical cancer.
+There is no antibiotic to cure it because it is a virus.
 Your body eventually develops its own antibodies against it and heals.
-But this takes time and in the meantime you may develop very uncomfortable genital warts.
+But this takes time, and in the meantime, you may create very uncomfortable genital warts.
 South Africa initiated a national public school-based initiative to provide free HPV vaccination to all Grade 4 girls aged 9 years and over to protect you against HPV.
 Make sure you get vaccinated before you become sexually active.
-Once you are sexually active you cannot get this vaccine.
+Once you are sexually active, you cannot get this vaccine.
 It is too late.

 Most teenagers don’t plan to get pregnant, but many do.
 Teenage pregnancy is pregnancy in a female under the age of 20 (when the pregnancy ends).
-It is estimated that a third of young girls in South Africa becomes a mother by the age of 19.
+It is estimated that a third of young girls in South Africa become mothers by the age of 19.
 If you plan to be sexually active, you need to use contraception.
 Sex makes babies.
 Relying on condoms is not safe enough – they can tear or come off.
-Sometimes you just don’t have one.
+Sometimes you don’t have one.
 Rather prevent falling pregnant by going on the Pill, the Injection or the Implant.
-All is freely available at your nearest municipal clinic.
+All are freely available at your nearest municipal clinic.
 The clinic sister will tell you how long you have to wait till you are safe to have sex, after starting contraceptives.
 It is usually no more than one month.

 Your partner must be tested for HIV and show you the negative result.
-This might sound ridiculous when you are a teen, but in South Africa the highest infection rate of HIV is between teen girls aged 14- 19 years.
-Once you start being sexually active, you have to go for a HIV test every 6 months.
-It is a quick finger prick test at your nearest municipal clinic that you can have done the same time as you get your contraceptives.
+This might sound ridiculous when you are a teen, but in South Africa, the highest infection rate of HIV is among teen girls aged 14- 19 years.
+Once you start being sexually active, you have to go for an HIV test every 6 months.
+It is a quick finger prick test at your nearest municipal clinic that you can have done simultaneously as you get your contraceptives.

-Emergency contraceptive (EC) pills often referred to as the “morning after pill” is a commonly used method to prevent pregnancy after sexual intercourse and can be effective up to 72 hours after intercourse.
+Emergency contraceptive (EC) pills often referred to as the “morning-after pill” are commonly used to prevent pregnancy after sexual intercourse and can be effective up to 72 hours after intercourse.
 It helps to prevent 3 out of 4 pregnancies that would have happened.
 Please note: it is crucial to take EC before 72 hours have passed.
-Emergency contraception is not the same as abortion – it prevents a pregnancy, it doesn’t end a pregnancy.
+Emergency contraception is not the same as abortion – it prevents pregnancy; it doesn’t end a pregnancy.